owlchester/kanka/resources/docs/1.0/attributes.md

 ### Body

 The same body parameters are available as for when creating an attribute.
+The `name` and `entity_id` fields are required.

 ### Results